pairshaped/curlingio-docs/docs/getting-started/faq.md

 In the curlers section you can flag profiles as duplicates, and we regularly merge these duplicate profiles.
 You only need to flag one of them.

+### What is an Account

+An account is just an email address and possibly a name to go along with it.
+When someone first logs in (signs up) to Curling I/O, an account is created for them with the email address they logged in with.
+Essentially you can think of an account as a **login**.

+Every account may own one or more curler profiles.
+Accounts will also be able to see and register with any curler profile that has a primary or secondary email matching the account's email.

+This means that when a curler profile is added to the Curling I/O, it could be shared between mutliple logins.
+Some people have and may login with multiple email addresses.

+#### Example 1
+1. Hurly has two email addresses; hurly-buttons@gmail.com and hurly-rocks@hotmail.com.
+2. Hurly logs into Curling I/O with hurly-buttons@gmail.com.
+3. Hurly creates a curler profile and enters hurly-rocks@hotmail.com as his secondary email address.
+4. Months later Hurly logs back into Curling I/O using his hurly-rocks@hotmail.com email.
+5. Curling I/O creates a new account for hurly-rocks@hotmail.com.
+6. Hurly goes to register for another league, and still sees and uses the curler profile he created earlier with his other account.

+#### Example 2
+1. Jane logs into Curling I/O with jane-hack@gmail.com.
+2. Jane creates a curler profile for herself and another curler profile for her son Jimmy.
+3. Her son Jimmy, while a youth curler, has his own email address jimme-hack@gmail.com, and Jane enters that email address into his curler profile.
+4. Jane register herself and her son in a couple leagues.
+5. Her son Jimmy logs into Curler I/O a month later to register for another Junior league.
+6. During registration Jimmy sees and is able to use the curler profile that his mother created for him earlier.